Devonté Hynes

 EO

 [Laughs.]
-I was going to say something very succinct.
-It’s like feeling confused, bothered, or nervous and then taking a shower to relieve the tension in your body, then you get out and do the thing or lay down the track you’ve been thinking about relentlessly easily, and then you walk away and leave it.
-Then you revisit the next day or some weeks later.
+I was going to say something very succinct—it’s like when you’re feeling confused, bothered, or nervous, and then you take a shower to shake it off.
+You get out, lay down the track you’ve been obsessing over, and then just walk away.
+Then you revisit it days—or weeks—later.
 Actually, I know this to be your life.
 And mine.
 [Laughs.]
-You have this idea, and then you execute it, and then you leave your house and then play tennis or go to the Guitar Center near Union Square.
+You get the idea, you execute it, then you leave your house and either go play tennis or head to Guitar Center near Union Square.

 DH

 Honestly, that does happen to me.
 [Laughs.]
-But to be fair, songs like that are rare.
-For the other ones, what actually happens is I obsessively listen to them–psychotically–like people would think I was a crazy person.
-I think that definitely happened with “Good Enough.”
-I get the basic idea down and then I'm super excited and just like loop loop loop loop loop it until the end.
+But to be fair, those songs are rare.
+With the others, I listen to them obsessively—like psychotically.
+People would think I was losing it.
+That definitely happened with “Good Enough.”
+I’ll get the basic idea down, and then I’m just looping it—loop, loop, loop—until the end.

 EO